iterait/hipipe/doc/installation.md

 apt install git build-essential cmake libboost-all-dev libopencv-dev python3-dev python3-numpy
 ```

-If you want to use __cxtream core__ only, use one of the following instead:
+If you want to use __hipipe core__ only, use one of the following instead:

 ```
 # Arch Linux